 We remain, V.T. & V.F.H.
 Grumman Avenger T.T G.F –1

-The ashes of the men, Dutch and AIF in the guard hut have been decorated with flowers and wreaths from the “Nuhama” Police Chief, the Nuhama Camp Captain and the Sumitome Besshi Mine Company Ltd.
+The ashes of the men, Dutch and AIF in the guard hut have been decorated with flowers and wreaths from the “Niihama” Police Chief, the Niiihama Camp Captain and the Sumitome Besshi Mine Company Ltd.

 Two Red Cross officials came into the camp today, one Swedish and one Swiss.
 Sweden is going to arrange the Dutch evacuation and the Swiss ours.
 It was pleasant to see a white man carrying a camera again, he took a couple of photos of the boys cutting up parachutes for souvenirs.

 The Swiss man said that he did not know when we would be evacuated, but would let us know in a few days, and that our names had gone on from Tokyo.
 He said we were lucky to be here, as the big cities were flattened and the people hungry.
 He told us he was one of the first whites to visit Hiroshima and see the result of the atom bomb, and that it was terrible.
 He was glad (or seemed to be) that we had won the war but emphasized that we should let bygones be bygones.